 Personal Statement about Weightlifting

-The writer of this essay was admitted to his top choice—a T14 school—with a handwritten note from the dean that praised her personal statement.
+The writer of this essay was admitted to her top choice—a T14 school—with a handwritten note from the dean that praised her personal statement.
 Her LSAT score was below the school’s median and her GPA was above the school’s median.

 As I knelt to tie balloons around the base of the white, wooden cross, I thought about the morning of my best friend’s accident: the initial numbness that overwhelmed my entire body; the hideous sound of my own small laugh when I called the other member of our trio and repeated the words “Mark died”; the panic attack I’d had driving home, resulting in enough tears that I had to pull off to the side of the road.
 Above all, I remembered the feeling of reality crashing into my previously sheltered life, the feeling that nothing was as safe or certain as I’d believed.

 I had been with Mark the day before he passed, exactly one week before we were both set to move down to Tennessee to start our freshman year of college.
 It would have been difficult to feel so alone with my grief in any circumstance, but Mark’s crash seemed to ignite a chain reaction of loss.
 I had to leave Nashville abruptly in order to attend the funeral of my grandmother, who helped raise me, and at the end of the school year, a close friend who had helped me adjust to college was killed by an oncoming car on the day that he’d graduated.
 Just weeks before visiting Mark’s grave on his birthday, a childhood friend shot and killed himself in an abandoned parking lot on Christmas Eve.
 I spent Christmas Day trying to act as normally as possible, hiding the news in order not to ruin the holiday for the rest of my family.